0x705h/IRobs/README.md

 # IRobs

-A very simple proof of concept for Out-Of-Tree _LLVM Pass_ binary target obfuscation.
+A simple proof of concept for Out-Of-Tree _LLVM Pass_ binary target obfuscation.
+It splits BasicBlocks and add StoreInst instructions in an always-false condition, creating new execution flows in every BasicBlock split.

+Do not use this project for production!
+This is easely defeated!

 ## Before and after IRobs pass